Get the Recipe

 Though you want fairly high heat at the start, cooking at that temperature the entire time will lead to the salmon overcooking on its outer layers, which can cause it to turn chalky and leak unsightly white albumen.
 So, just before adding the fish, lower the heat under the pan to medium-low.

 Carefully add the fish to the pan, using your hands and lowering it away from you so that you don't accidentally hit yourself with hot oil.
 Remember: Hot pans can sense fear.
 Lay the fish in gently and confidently rather than dropping it in, which can lead to dangerous splashes.

 Step 6: Press Gently

 Left unattended, salmon skin will buckle and curl, which can make the fish cook unevenly.
-As soon as the salmon is in the pan, press gently but firmly on the back of it with a flexible slotted fish spatula for about 10 seconds to help it retain its shape.
+To avoid this, as soon as the salmon is in the pan, press gently but firmly on the back of it for about 10 seconds with a flexible, slotted fish spatula (for more information, see our guide to the best fish spatulas).
 If you're cooking multiple fillets at a time, add them to the pan one at a time, pressing each for 10 seconds before adding the next.

 Step 7: Cook Through on One Side Only